top of page

 Learn the knowledge, skills, protocols, and best practices to effectively participate in or lead a BIT/CARE team.

 Behavioral Intervention Teams (BIT) and Campus Assessment, Response & Evaluation (CARE) teams play a critical role in ensuring safety, support, and early intervention in schools, workplaces, and organizations.
-This two-part course equips you with the knowledge, skills, and protocols to effectively participate in or lead a BIT/CARE team.
+This course equips you with the knowledge, skills, and protocols to effectively participate in or lead a BIT/CARE team.

 Numerous fields of study, including psychology, education, and security studies, have looked at the issue of targeted and mission-oriented violence and have come to the same conclusion about the solution – diverse, multidisciplinary, collaborative teams that can identify concerning behaviors early and implement strategies to reduce the triggers for escalation and increase protective, supportive, and mitigating elements around the individual at risk.